 Spend your day in Liverpool exploring the historical city center’s landmarks and museums, like the Royal Liver Building, Liverpool Cathedral, the Royal Albert Dock, and the Maritime Museum, while spending time in the afternoon to pop into local eateries and pubs.

-No trip to Liverpool is complete without a bit of Beatles history.
+One of the most fun things to do in Liverpool is to delve into the Beatles history.
 Pose at the famous Penny Lane; visit the Cavern Club, a popular venue that the band played in often; and experience the overall soul of the city through the eyes of the musical talents that were inspired by their hometown.